joshcrain/joshcrain.io/notes/2022/solving-problems-in-design/solving-problems-in-design.md

 > In May 2022, an invitational exhibition titled Evolving Graphic Design was curated by graphic designer Yeohyun Ahn at the University of Wisconsin at Madison.
 This concluded in late June with a hybrid (both online and in-person) symposium, featuring short presentations by various exhibitors.
 This video on using problems in teaching design was presented by author and designer Roy R. Behrens.

 Even after retirement, at age 76, Professor Behrens continues to influence students.
-Today, he teaches online design courses for Drake University.
+Today, he teaches online courses for Drake University.